MandyGan/YelpCamp/README.md

 # :tent:  YelpCamp

 ## 🗒️  Descriptions
-This is a appplications that allows campers to sign up, log in to view campgrounds.
-Users can also upload the campgrounds they have stayed at and make reviews on them.
+This is an appplication that allows campers to sign up, log in to view campgrounds.
+Users can also upload campgrounds they have stayed at and share their experiences through making reviews.
 Live App:

 ##  Frontend